Jaley-International/api/README.md

-## Current Requests
+## Requests quick doc

-See the withepaper for any usage of the requests.
+See the withepaper for any usage of the requests.<br/>
+TypeORM code should obey https://orkhan.gitbook.io/typeorm/docs/mongodb.

 ### User